mooleshacat/sponsorblock-github-shenanigans/README.md

 ### Preface

 The purpose of this is not to ram through my ideas.
-The purpose of this is to highlight the pettiness and what I see as mis-management on the part of sponsorblock, and also the GPL violations on the part of Github.
+The purpose of this is to highlight the pettiness and what I see as mismanagement on the part of sponsorblock, and also the GPL violations on the part of Github.

 ### Idea 1: Full video fraud category